0xzso7/Touristy/README.md

 ## 👨‍💻 Our Group

 Meet the team behind the app!
+(I'm Zach, and those two are my classmates)

 ![Screenshot_2025-06-17-21-10-29-849_com MMI Touristy](https://github.com/user-attachments/assets/fd7164b1-33a0-43e8-b039-7cc4d93241a4)